tidymodels/extratests/tests/testthat/_snaps/parsnip-extension-messaging.md

     Code
       bag_tree()
     Message <rlang_message>
-      ! parsnip could not locate an implementation for `bag_tree` model specifications using the `rpart` engine. i The parsnip extension packages censored and baguette implement support for this specification. i Please install (if needed) and load to continue.
+      ! parsnip could not locate an implementation for `bag_tree` model specifications. i The parsnip extension packages censored and baguette implement support for this specification. i Please install (if needed) and load to continue.
     Output